Interference With Child Custody: Texas Penal Code §25.03

 The Texas legislature codified this criminal offense in Texas Penal Code Section 25.03.
 In 2023, the Texas legislature added one subsection of this statute to the list of offenses that have no limitations period.
 The legislature also added a subsection (e) to the statute specifying that subsection (a)(3) prosecutions are barred if the the conduct that constitutes an offense under subsection (a)(3) also constitutes a Kidnapping offense.

-The Penal Code codifies the Texas Interference With Child Custody law under Title 6 “Offenses Against The Family,” Chapter 25 “Offenses Against The Family.”
+The Penal Code classifies the Texas Interference With Child Custody law under Title 6 “Offenses Against The Family,” Chapter 25 “Offenses Against The Family.”
 This chapter includes crimes that focus on familial, parent, and spousal relationships.
 Some of the offenses relate to sexual or violent behavior, while others deal with custody and possession of children.
 Learn more about the Texas offense of Interference With Child Custody below.

 What is the current Texas law about Interference With Child Custody?